sawaken/frypan/tutorial/tutorial.md

 ```
 At "2015/03/15 00:00:00 JST", you are going to discover a file named `hello-at.txt` on your directory!

-## Thank you for your hard work
+## Good job!

-We have made one of practical applications by `frypan`.
+We have made one of practical applications by Fryapn.
 Are you tired? or excited? or puzzled? ha-ha!

 FRP makes it easy to program Real-time systems such as `atd`.